sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/tuning-your-jvm.md

 1. Restart your machine.

 Make sure the total large page size (from `cat /proc/meminfo`, calculate `HugePages_Total * Hugepagesize`) can contain all of your JVM's memory usage.
-The example above sets 4G memory as total large page size, which is enough for the Heap/Metaspace settings in this article.
+The example above sets 4G (2048 KB * 2048) memory as total large page size, which is enough for the Heap/Metaspace settings in this article.

 ### Configure Large Pages in Your JVM